 - Mix old and new: If you have some larger C7 or C9 bulbs that have burnt out, don’t toss them!
 Instead, use them in a bowl or on a plate and place a candle or other accessory in the middle to create a unique, festive decoration.

-Get inspired with our curated ideas for Holiday Lighting and find the perfect item for every room in your home.
+Find where to buy Holiday Lighting and get inspired with our curated ideas for Holiday Lighting to find the perfect item for every room in your home.
 With such a wide selection of Holiday Lighting for sale, from brands like Vickerman Company, Northlight Seasonal, and Queens Of Christmas, you’re sure to find something that you’ll love.
-Shop from Holiday Lighting, like the the Lighted Silver Mercury Glass Spheres - Set of Three (One Large and Two Small) or the Battery Operated LED Fairy String Lights, while discovering new home products and designs.
+Shop from Holiday Lighting, like the Vickerman 50 Light BO WA LED Mu Lighting and GW Timer Sensor 5" or the Hand Painted Enamel Menorah Candelabra w Deep Earthy Colors & Modern Flow Design, while discovering new home products and designs.
 Whether you’re looking to buy Holiday Lighting online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.